nguyenvukhang/kitty2/docs/kittens/icat.rst

 pixels, to obtain which access to the TTY is needed.

-To be really robust you should consider writing proper support for the :doc:`kitty graphics protocol </graphics-protocol>` in the program instead.
+To be really robust you should consider writing proper support for the :doc:`alatty graphics protocol </graphics-protocol>` in the program instead.
 Nowadays there are many libraries that have support for it.